jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 These interconnections make it difficult for a market to move away from a large entity.
 Indeed, even for an individual it can be a challenge to not use the most commonly used Internet services {{Gizmodo}}.

-Optimistic technologists ("digital libertarians") tend to have a beliefs that states have limited abiilty to regulate the Internet: "The Net interprets censorship as damage and routes around it" {{Gilmore}}.
+Optimistic technologists ("digital libertarians") tend to have a beliefs that states have limited ability to regulate the Internet: "The Net interprets censorship as damage and routes around it" {{Gilmore}}.
 However, as argued by {{Boyle}} states may have multiple ways to influence and monitor the Internet.
 One of the issues related to consolidation is that it tends to be easier to exert control of few large entities, than a large set of small, distributed players.
 This concern is particularly acute around intellectual property rights or surveillance capabilities, particularly when extra-territorial requirements are placed on the large entities.
-These entities cannot avoid comforming to regulation and laws in any of the locations they have presense in.
+These entities cannot avoid comforming to regulation and laws in any of the locations they have presence in.

 As a result, there's an added angle of interconnectedness with governments.
 At the same time, this of course also provides an avenue for control of market forces, e.g., in the form of competition law.